yconst/YCML/README.md

 In forward propagation, the input signal is being propagated through each single layer, and appears as the output.
 Propagation in a densely connected layer involves application of weights and biases to the input, and transformation by the activation function.
 The scaling/normalization of the model input and output happen separately from the layers.

 Currently implemented FFN layers differ in their activation function.
 Linear, Sigmoid, ReLU and Tanh -based layers have been implemented.

+### Input and Output

+YCML models can be exported in various formats.
+Currently supported are PMML and Text formats (report).
+Plans for a JSON format are underway.
+The IO subsystem has been designed as a series of Objective-C Categories that follow the class hierarchy of the models in YCML.
+Categories of parent classes are responsible for the serialization of base properties, while subclasses add more specfic information.
+Implementation in Categories means that the whole subsystem can be implemented in separate source files, leaving the main model files containing only the actual model logic.

+This strategy has been currently implemented for most predictive models (subclasses of YCSupervisedModel).
+Plans are underway for the implementation throughout the framework.

 ##References